LukeZGD/Legacy-iOS-Kit/README.md

 - For jailbreak option (on iOS 8.4.1 downgrades only):
   - Stashing is already enabled and `nosuid` is removed from `fstab`, so no need to install "Stashing for #etasonJB" package
   - To fix LaunchDaemons not loading on startup, install "Infigo" package ([Cydia repo](https://lukezgd.github.io/repo/))
-  - Warning: If your device bootloops with EtasonJB, it may not work with the jailbreak option as well!
-(I think this applies to some but not all [8942](https://www.theiphonewiki.com/wiki/S5L8942)/[8945](https://www.theiphonewiki.com/wiki/S5L8945) users) If this happens, bootloop protection will trigger and you won't be able to open Cydia
+  - Warning: On some but not all [8942](https://www.theiphonewiki.com/wiki/S5L8942)/[8945](https://www.theiphonewiki.com/wiki/S5L8945) devices, your device might take a very long time to boot, possibly 20 minutes or more

 ## Tools and other stuff used by this script:
 - cURL